Alumni auditing: Fall 2018

 - Review course descriptions and professor bios to decide which course you wish to audit from the courses listed in the table below.

-- Receive an email by January 5 (for classes starting on Jan.
-13) or January 10 (for classes starting on Jan.
-18) indicating whether you have been registered, and including information about first assignments, etc. (You can view the book list for any course on the Course List by clicking on the red “BK” link at the far right column of the course you’re interested in auditing.)
+- Receive an email by August 6 indicating whether you have been registered, and including information about first assignments, etc. (You can view the book list for any course on the Course List by clicking on the red “BK” link at the far right column of the course you’re interested in auditing.)

-Registration for Spring semester 2018 runs through January 2.
+Registration for Fall semester 2018 runs through August 1.

 - Mitchell Hamline alumni may audit one course per semester on a space-available basis.